 About the Kindness Challenge Badge

-People United have developed a kindness challenge badge for Girlguiding.
-Trialling our ideas with two brownie and guide groups – Hampton Guides and the 1st Shorncliffe Gurkha Brownies and Guides – we have created a challenge that asks the girls to think about kindness.
+People United developed a kindness challenge badge for Girlguiding trialling our ideas with two brownie and guide groups – Hampton Guides and the 1st Shorncliffe Gurkha Brownies and Guides.
+The badge is suitable for all Rainbows, Brownies, Guides and Leaders.
 The kindness challenge badge is about being kind to others, and encourages them to think about how being kind can: